Tonga entry requirements for Portugal passport holders

 Portuguese passport holders can enter Tonga without a visa for stays up to 90 days.
 This policy applies to tourism, business visits, and short-term stays.
 Your passport must be valid for at least 6 months from your arrival date.

-Your passport needs to be valid for the entire time you plan to stay in Tonga.
-No minimum validity beyond your departure date is required by Tongan immigration, but airlines may enforce a 6-month rule — check with your carrier before flying.
+Your passport needs to be valid only for the time you plan to stay in Tonga — no 6-month rule applies.
+Airlines sometimes enforce 6 months, so check with your carrier before flying.

 Required